bseverns/seedBox/docs/builder_bootstrap.md

 ## Repository rituals

 - **Stay in sync**: run `git pull --rebase` before you branch.
 Merging in master while you have uncommitted PlatformIO artifacts is a quick path to chaos.
+After big merges, sanity-check `main` with
+  `python scripts/describe_seedbox_config.py --format=markdown` so the build flag crib sheet in docs still matches the header.
 - **Generated headers**: `scripts/gen_version.py` writes `include/BuildInfo.h`.
   The build system calls it automatically, but if you see missing-version errors during native tests, run the script manually to regenerate the header.